stanislawbo/CombGame/README.md

 ## Features

-- Two language options available for the game interface
+- Two language options available for the game interface.
-- Special section explaining the game rules in detail
+- Special section explaining the game rules in detail.
-- Settings that prevent instant loss for either the player or CPU
+- Settings that prevent instant loss for either the player or CPU.
-• For example, the game ensures a penguin does not spawn on a block with 1 at the start
+• For example, the game ensures a penguin does not spawn on a block with 1 at the start.